207,600 sq. km

 Minsk Airport - Aeroflot will take you to any corner of the country

-Leaflet promoting air travel and informing about the introduction of the new 100-seater An-10A flying from Minsk.
-There's a student ticket price discount of 25% on An-10 flights.
+Introduction of the new 100-seater An-10A flying from Minsk.
+Student discount of 25% on An-10 flights

 2 pp, 147 x 203 mm, RU